-Step aside, fashion chickens, it’s time for pigeons to stand in the spotlight and shine!
-The pigeons that we see in cities are just the tip of the feathered iceberg—there are lots of beautiful and unusual pigeon species that many of us haven’t ever heard of.
+Step aside, fashion chickens; it’s time for a fancy pigeon to shine in the spotlight!
+The pigeon breeds that we see in cities are just the tip of the feathered iceberg.
+There are lots of beautiful and unusual pigeon species that many of us haven’t ever heard of.

-Pigeons are downright interesting when you start learning more about them.
-For example, some scientists argue that the common city pigeon (aka the rock pigeon) might have been the very first birb that hoomans have ever domesticated.
 They’re featured as figurines, in mosaics, and on coins from ancient Mesopotamia since at least 4500 BC.
-Bored Panda reached out to the Royal Pigeon Racing Association to learn more about these birds.
+Bored Panda contacted the Royal Pigeon Racing Association to learn more about these birds.
 Scroll down for our interview with them.

 #3